-That tear etched itself in my memory.
-Caused me more inner shame that I can tell you.
-It would take me years to apologize to my father.
-For the immature, self-centered girl that I had been.
-When I finally uttered those words, regretful tears slipping down my cheeks, he looked at me with a little surprise.
+That tear etched itself in my memory, causing me inner shame for years.
+One night, as we were forging our new, healthy dynamic, I apologized to my father for the immature, self-centered girl that I’d been on that day.
+Regretful tears slipped down my cheeks, he looked at me with a little surprise.
 And forgave me.

 Why do I tell you all of this?

-Because if my relationship with my father had not grown through the years.
-If he and I had not become closer.
-If I had never told him I wanted to get to know him better.
-If he had not shared a little more with me about himself.
-Then maybe I would never have told him I remembered what had happened in the U-Haul.
-Never asked for forgiveness.
-He would never have known that I had seen his disappointment in me.
-That I had seen him.
+Because if my relationship with my father had not grown through the years…if I’d never told him I wanted to get to know him better, if he hadn’t shared a little more with me about himself… then maybe I’d never have told him I remembered what had happened in the U-Haul.
+I might never have asked for forgiveness.
+He’d never have known that I’d seen his disappointment — that I’d seen him.